 But I just don’t have the patience or the time to spend hours making an outfit that I will only wear once in my life (and likely get stained by fake blood and makeup).
 I know I could just go online or to a party store and buy something ready-made, but that can be expensive and, for a Halloween enthusiast like me, unfulfilling.
 I like a costume that I know is mine and no one else’s — even when I’m going as something as generic as a cat or a zombie.

-Fortunately those of us who are scarce on time, money and tailoring skills have plenty of tricks we can use to make our very Halloween costume.
+Fortunately those of us who are scarce on time, money and tailoring skills have plenty of tricks we can use to make our very last-minute Halloween costume.

 Using Pinterest for inspiration, not intimidation